greyatomtestuser2/DS-SF-44/lessons/lesson-13/README.md

 **Check:** What do you think?
 Does word order matter?
 Case?
 Punctuation?
 Discuss and explain your reasoning.

 > **A:**
-- [ ] Yes, order of words may matter.
+> - Yes, order of words may matter.
-  - This is especially true when trying to predict positive or negative sentiment.
+>   - This is especially true when trying to predict positive or negative sentiment.
-- [ ] Yes, punctuation may matter.
+> - Yes, punctuation may matter.
-  - In sentiment prediction, saying "amazing!!!" may result in a different tone than "amazing."
+>   - In sentiment prediction, saying "amazing!!!" may result in a different tone than "amazing."
-- [ ] Yes, letter case may matter.
+> - Yes, letter case may matter.
-  - Upper-case words or phrases are usually proper nouns.
+>   - Upper-case words or phrases are usually proper nouns.
 For instance, "Python" is more likely to refer to a programming language, while "python" may refer to either the programming language or a type of snake.

-Note: Classification using words from the text as features is known as **bag-of-words** classification.
+**Note**: Classification using words from the text as features is known as **bag-of-words** classification.

 **Check:** What is "bag-of-words" classification stand for and when should it be used?
 What are some benefits to this approach?

 > **A:**
-- Classification using the frequency of each word as a feature for training a classifier from text is known as bag-of-words classification
+> - Classification using the frequency of each word as a feature for training a classifier from text is known as bag-of-words classification
-- The bag-of-words model is commonly used in methods of document classification (e.g. spam filtering)
+> - The bag-of-words model is commonly used in methods of document classification (e.g. spam filtering)
-- Pros: simple to implement and understand
+> - Pros: simple to implement and understand
--- Often successful in problems such as language modeling and document classification
+> -- Often successful in problems such as language modeling and document classification
-- Cons: It can fail badly depending on specific case -- example: Toy Dog != Dog Toy
+> - Cons: It can fail badly depending on specific case
+> -- example: Toy Dog != Dog Toy

 ***